AmnonOwed/OF_GenerativeTypography/README.md

 Steps to run the examples:

 1. Download or clone the complete repository into the **of_release\apps\** folder.
+2. Some examples require specific ofxAddons, which are mentioned after it's name in the list below.
-2. Use the openFrameworks projectGenerator to create a runnable project for your chosen IDE from the provided src files.
+3. Use the openFrameworks projectGenerator to create a runnable project for your chosen IDE from the provided src files.
 Note: has to be repeated for each separate example.

 The original blog post can be found [here](http://www.creativeapplications.net/processing/generative-typography-processing-tutorial).